pbl64k/coursera-progfun-faqs/general-faq.md

 **Can I submit my assignment solutions as many times as I want?**

 No. We're only given five submission attempts to solve each weekly programming assignment.
-You may continue to submit solutions once you've run out of attempts, and you will receive grader feedback for those, but these submissions won't count towards your final grade.
+You may continue to submit your solutions once you've run out of attempts, and you will receive grader feedback for those, but these submissions won't count towards your final grade.

 **Can I use `var`s?
 Stateful loops?**